tlefko/Huawei-Matebook-X-Pro-Ventura/README.md

 - DEPENDING ON YOUR MACOS VERSION YOU WILL NEED A DIFFERENT WIFI KEXT, see notes
 - Additional Patches for 3K Display
 - updated for 15.4 rev 1
-- if using unsupported wifi card disable it in bios
-- use config.plist not HD520
-- Perfect Sleep/Wake for 1080P Model no-touch, still bugs for 3K
 - Supports Both Speakers in Stereo, reccomend using 3rd party sound controller like eqMac to control volume. in midi settings create a new aggregate device with both internal speakers to control all laptop speakers.
--
 # Sleep Bugs
 - None.